-Karan Vahi is a Research Programmer at Science Automation Technologies group at the USC Information Sciences Institute.
+Karan Vahi is a Computer Scientist in the Science Automation Technologies Group at USC Information Sciences Institute.

 Karan received a M.S in Computer Science from University of Southern California and a B.E in Computer Engineering from Thapar University, India.
 His research interests include scientific workflows and distributed computing systems.